callysto/hackathon-site/chapters/chapter3.md

 **Question: How will this Hackathon run?**

 * July 10 - July 31 (Suggested) - Work through some tutorials then begin work on your hackathon challenge (individual or group).
-* August 1 - August 18 (Suggested) - Complete work ony your hackathon challenge(s) and submit your work.
+* August 1 - August 18 (Suggested) - Complete work on your hackathon challenge(s) and submit your work.

 **Question: How do I submit my work?**